wtfbbqhax/DOOM-3-BFG/README.md

 "+set fs_resourceLoadPriority 0"

-so it would end up looking like: RBDoom3BFG +set fs_resourceLoadPriority 0 +set fs_game mymod
+so it would end up looking like: OpenTechEngine +set fs_resourceLoadPriority 0 +set fs_game mymod

 _______________________________